 The weight of you being gone is something we’ll always feel, but I wouldn’t trade a second of the time we had.

-We love you, Kohen.
+I love you, Kohen.

 Leave a comment